adam-p/yesterday-i-learned/random.md

 1. ["In Japanese, replacing s sounds with ch sounds is seen as cute"](https://en.wikipedia.org/wiki/Japanese_honorifics#San)
 1. [*Monseigneur*](https://en.wikipedia.org/wiki/Monseigneur) is pronounced MUN-sin-eur, but *monsieur* is pronounced MI-si-eur, because [French Academy](https://en.wikipedia.org/wiki/Acad%C3%A9mie_fran%C3%A7aise).
 1. Steam can be used to light things on fire, simply by the definition of "steam is hot", if something is hot enough.
+1. [Cold FX](http://news.nationalpost.com/news/canada/class-action-lawsuit-reveals-company-sat-on-2004-study-indicating-cold-fx-does-nothing-to-fight-colds) does not fight colds.
+1. A [permabear](http://www.davemanuel.com/investor-dictionary/permabear/) is the kind of jerkwad investors who are always negative about the stock market.
+1. [*"Suppose you could design your dream job that you'll be starting on Monday.
+It's at your ideal company with your ideal job title and salary.
+All you have to do is tell them what you want to do at your job and you can have it.
+What does your job entail?"*](https://www.nczonline.net/blog/2015/09/my-favorite-interview-question/) My job might be Jesus, which is enabling people to do what they can do.
+1. [Apparently](https://www.reddit.com/r/AskReddit/comments/3y6hbd/what_is_totally_worth_its_risk/cyb3z33), as you grow/age, you are supposed to move to more stable investments.
+1. [What not to do if you use Tor](https://www.whonix.org/wiki/DoNot): remember to separate your tor life like your work life.
+Never look at the same thing with and without tor, among other things.
+1. Protein deficiency can [enlarge your stomach](https://en.wikipedia.org/wiki/Kwashiorkor) (at least if you are an African child).
+1. [Parrot fish](https://en.wikipedia.org/wiki/Parrotfish#Mucus) make a [mucous cocoon](http://i.imgur.com/Wfsuq4E.jpg) at night to protect against predators and/or blood parasites.
+1. Bruce Lee took the [wrong kind of painkiller](https://en.wikipedia.org/wiki/Equagesic), had his brain swell by 13%, and died young.
+His son, Brandon, also a martial arts actor, died when [an idiot](https://en.wikipedia.org/wiki/Brandon_Lee#Death) made blanks out of live rounds.
+1. 西貢 is in the east, because Hong Kong.
+1. 張惠妹 was born Amit Kulilay (阿密特·古歷來) in Eastern Taiwan.
+She never claimed to know Cantonese.
+1. The Peak Tower is situated in the trough between two peaks.
+Dat gap is called "[Victoria Gap](https://en.wikipedia.org/wiki/Victoria_Gap)".
+1. Des Voeux is actually Des Vœux, because the French.
+1. Gold is not the most corrosion-resistant metal, apparently... iridium is.
+1. Iridium is also the third least abundant rare earth element, so anything with iridium implies it being expensive.
+1. The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as tungsten have taken its place.
+1. Cheaper gasoline is sold to active farmers.
+It is called dyed diesel (because it is dyed, to...), or [purple gas](https://en.wiktionary.org/wiki/purple_gas) if it is actually gasoline.
+1. If priests take the [canon law](https://en.wikipedia.org/wiki/Canon_law) seriously (which they should, because they are priests), then they cannot reveal a confessional, even if it concerns illegal activities.
+1. [Tasmania](https://en.m.wikipedia.org/wiki/Tasmania) is a country next to Australia, not a jungle.
+1. The Japanese walked to Japan.
+The sea that separated Korea and Japan did not exist.
+1. No useful advice ever precedes "it's that simple".
+1. Born in San Francisco, and married a white woman from California, not only was Bruce Lee bilingual, he also knew some Japanese, and had neat handwriting for all languages.
+1. Sun Yat-Sen knew English and Japanese as well.
+He was the number one med school student in Hong Kong.
+He died of liver cancer.
 1.

 [ansible]: https://galaxy.ansible.com/intro